avelino/awesome-go/README.md

 * [ajson](https://github.com/spyzhov/ajson) - Abstract JSON for golang with JSONPath support.
 * [ask](https://github.com/simonnilsson/ask) - Easy access to nested values in maps and slices.
 Works in combination with encoding/json and other packages that "Unmarshal" arbitrary data into Go data-types.
 * [dynjson](https://github.com/cocoonspace/dynjson) - Client-customizable JSON formats for dynamic APIs.
+* [easyjson](https://github.com/mailru/easyjson) - A parser compatible by API with standard API but staticly generates marshal/unmarshal code.
 * [ej](https://github.com/lucassscaravelli/ej) - Write and read JSON from different sources succinctly.
 * [epoch](https://github.com/vtopc/epoch) - Contains primitives for marshaling/unmarshaling Unix timestamp/epoch to/from build-in time.Time type in JSON.
 * [fastjson](https://github.com/valyala/fastjson) - Fast JSON parser and validator for Go.
 No custom structs, no code generation, no reflection.